ejohnson24/google-doodle/README.md

 <<<<<<< HEAD
-# Google Doodle
-Google Doodle
-50+ words about your Google Doodle
 =======
 # Dogsledding Google Doodle
 This logo is meant to represent the sport of dogsledding, and give a feeling for what it feels like to go dogsledding.
 The environment is supposed to feel wintery, adventorous, and give a feeling for the outdoors.
 The colors are mostly soft, pale blues and greys, to help give it this wintery feeling.